FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

    - **Container Topologies Orchestrated by K8s with VPP memif tests**

-     - Added tests with VPP in L2 Cross-Connect and Bridge-Domain configurations connecting over memif virtual interfaces VPPs running in Docker containers, with service chain topologies orchestrated by Kubernetes.
+   - Added tests with VPP in L2 Cross-Connect and Bridge-Domain configurations containers, with service chain topologies orchestrated by Kubernetes.
+Added following forwarding topologies: i) "Parallel" with packets flowing from NIC via VPP to container and back to VPP and NIC;
-       Chained, horizontal and standalone linked topologies added;
+     ii) "Chained" a.k.a.
+"Snake" with packets flowing via VPP to container, back to VPP, to next container, back to VPP and so on until the last container in chain, then back to VPP and NIC; iii) "Horizontal" with packets flowing via VPP to container, then via "horizontal" memif to next container, and so on until the last container, then back to VPP and NIC;.

    - **VPP TCP/IP stack**

-     - Added tests with VPP builtin TCP based HTTP server.
-WRK traffic generator is used.
+     - Added tests for VPP TCP/IP stack using VPP built-in HTTP server.
+       WRK traffic generator is used as a client-side.

    - **SRv6 tests**

-     - [placeholder]
+     - Initial SRv6 tests verifying performance of SRv6 encapsulation and decapsulation and SID lookups.

    - **IPSecSW tests**